sanjaykmohanty/MechaCar_Statistical_Analysis/README.md

 ### Summary

 **The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?**

 Since the variance of the Suspension Coils must not exceed 100 pounds per square inch, the manufacturing data meet this design specification for all manufacturing lots in total at 62.29 pounds per square inch.
-Considering the lots individually, Lot 1 and Lot 2 meet the design specification at a varaince of approximately 0.98 PSI and 7.5 PSI respectfully, but Lot 3 varriance at 170.28 PSI, does not meet the design specification.
+Considering the lots individually, Lot 1 and Lot 2 meet the design specification at a varaince of approximately 0.98 PSI and 7.5 PSI respectively, but Lot 3 varriance at 170.28 PSI, did not meet the design specification.

 ## T-Tests on Suspension Coils

-To decide either to reject or fail to reject an Hypotesis, p-value of each observation was calulated.
-When p-value was lower than the significance level of 0.005, null hypothesis was rejected.
+To decide either to 'reject' or 'fail to reject' an Hypotesis, p-value of each observation was calulated.
+When p-value was lower than the significance level of 0.05, null hypothesis was rejected.

 ### T-Test on Suspension Coils All Manufacturing Lots